himanshunaidu/data512_project/README.md

 For this project, we accessed data via the US Environmental Protection Agency (EPA) Air Quality Service (AQS) API.
 The [documentation](https://aqs.epa.gov/aqsweb/documents/data_api.html) explains the available call parameters and includes sample calls.

+Out of the 32 attributes present for the aqi data, we utilize the following variables to get the relevant details:
+- `site_number`: Number assigned to the site that contains the aqi sensor.
+- `parameter_code`: 5-digit AQS parameter code assigned to the parameter being recorded.
+- `poc`: Used when there are multiple sensors measuring the same pollutant at a site.
+- `latitude`: Latitude of the sensor location.
+- `longitude`: Longitude of the sensor location.
+- `parameter`: Parameter being recorded.
+- `date_local`: Date of the measurement of the parameter.
+- `aqi`: AQI value of the parameter.

-We used the highest daily average sensor readings from monitoring stations within Indianapolis, IN.
+We used the above attributes to get the highest daily average sensor readings from monitoring stations within Indianapolis, IN.
 These daily maximums were averaged over the fire season to create annual estimates for 1971-2024, as data prior to 1983 was unavailable.
 Identifying nearby stations requires the Federal Information Processing Series (FIPS) codes for the target city, county, and state, which we sourced [here](https://www.census.gov/library/reference/code-lists/ansi.html).

 ### Output Data